 Does solar make sense in Colorado?

 The short answer?
 ABSOLUTELY!
 Colorado is ripe with incentives that enable the solar homeowner to possibly save a lot on the cost of energy.
 There are even credits for some residents of Denver and the surrounding areas that may put some extra money in your pocket.
 There are rebates available for residents of Boulder and Colorado Springs too.
-Colorado is a great place to go solar and there has never been a better time to do it.
+Certainly, Colorado is a great place to go solar and there has never been a better time to do it.

 Should Colorado homeowners buy or lease?